raspberrypilearning/fart-detector/WORKSHEET.md

 ## Step 4: Play a test alarm sound

+Plug your Raspberry Pi back in, boot up and log in as per usual.
 If you are using headphones or a speaker on the Raspberry Pi, you will need to run the following terminal command to redirect sound to the headphone socket:

 `sudo amixer cset numid=3 1`